 Accept the things you can’t control and make the best of your rainy day.
 You’re at Walt Disney World, take the time to appreciate the creativity and care that went into creating this place.
 Look for Hidden Mickeys if you’re stuck in queues, stop and grab a snack from Main St if you are held up by the parade, and if it happens to be storming all day, find an attraction to visit that may have never gotten your attention.

-You’re Not Late for Anything
+You’re Generally Not Late for Anything

 You’re Never Really “Late” For Anything on a Disney Vacation.
 I say this with the hope that you will take this as lightly as it’s meant to be.
 Don’t be late on purpose, but if you happen to get stuck by the Parade, or the monorail is broken down, leaving you to find other transportation, don’t stress out!
 Always try to be on time when you can whether it’s for a dining reservation or trying to grab a bus, but trust me when I say, if you’re apologetically late, they’ll forgive you.
 Disney cast members are the best people; they’re understanding, want to help, and do have ways to make sure your day is magical, even though you may feel like it’s falling apart.

-Let Go of Perfect
+Let Go of Doing Everything at Disney

 The truth is that something, or everything, will probably go wrong.
 And that’s OK.
 Some of the best experiences and stories you’ll have can come from things going wrong.
-We’ve been stuck on broken-down rides, caught in the rain, late for dining reservations, missed seeing characters, violently ill, using band-aids like water, and more.
+We’ve been stuck on broken-down rides, caught in the rain, late for dining reservations, missed seeing characters, injured and using band-aids like water, and more.
 But it always all ends up ok.
 Remember, it’s a vacation!
 So no matter what happens, keep in mind the ultimate goal is to enjoy yourself.
 And if nothing else you’ll have fun life stories to tell afterward.

 Make Your Own Magic